 The 17 participating firms offered 28 total paid internships that are opportunities of high-level professional experience.
 These opportunities create equity for students in Akron that would otherwise not be able to engage in professional networking or get experience and exposure that can help them solidify their post high school plans.

-Congratulations to the cycle seven cohort!
+Congratulations to the cycle six cohort!